Associate Professor James Vaughan

 Biography:

-Associate Professor James Vaughan is the Metallurgy Major Lead and head of the Hydrometallurgy Research Group within the School of Chemical Engineering.
+Associate Professor James Vaughan is the Chemical Engineering Metallurgy Major Lead and Leader of the Hydrometallurgy Research Group.
 He obtained a Bachelor's degree in Metallurgical Engineering at McGill University followed by Master of Applied Science and PhD degrees in Materials Engineering at The University of British Columbia in Canada.
-Before joining UQ, James gained experience as a research engineer with Placer Dome in gold and BHP in nickel.
-While at UQ James served as Director of the University of Queensland Rio Tinto Bauxite & Alumina Technology Centre, Chief Investigator for the ARC Research Hub for Australian Copper-Uranium, and lead Chief Investigator for the CRC-P "Value-added cobalt refining technologies powering advanced batteries" with Pure Battery Technologies.
-James is currently Chief Investigator for the ARC Discovery Project "Inorganic Membrane Percrystallisation in Hydrometallurgy" and "Extracting Queensland's Rare Earth elements Sustainably" supported by the Queensland Department of Natural Resources, Mines and Energy as well as for the Low-Cost Zeolite Pilot Plant Project with Zeotech.
-He is a member of the TMS, CIM and AusIMM professional societies.
+Before joining UQ, James gained industrial metallurgical process research and development experience with Glencore, Barrick and BHP.
+While at UQ, James served as Director of the University of Queensland Rio Tinto Bauxite & Alumina Technology Centre and has been Lead Chief Investigator of Australian Research Council Linkage and Discovery Projects.
+He is a member of the Australian Institute of Mining and Metallurgy (AusIMM) and the Advanced Materials and Batteries Council (AMBC).

 Research: